sgohlke/auth-helper/README.md

   password/string.
 - **generateAccessTokenHash**: Creates an access token hash (hex string) from a Random 24 elements UInt8 Array.
+- **uIntArrayToHexString**: Converts a given Uint8Array to a HEX string.
 - **async verifyPassword**: Verifies that a given clear text password and a hashed password match.